 Wai, J., & Halpern, D. F. (2018).
 The impact of changing norms on creativity in psychological science.
 Perspectives on Psychological Science, 13, 466-472.

 Wai, J., & Perina, K. (2018).
 Expertise in journalism: Factors shaping a cognitive and culturally elite profession.
 Journal of Expertise, 1, 57-78.
-Scientific American, The Intercept, The Hill, AlterNet, FAIR
+Scientific American, The Intercept, The Hill, AlterNet, FAIR, The Atlantic

 Wai, J., & Worrell, F. C. (2017).
 Fully developing the potential of academically advanced students: Helping them will help society.
 American Enterprise Institute Policy Report.
 Times Educational Supplement